 Lisinopril is mainly used to treat high blood pressure and other heart-related complications.
 Scientists first derived it from the venom of a snake found in South America.
 Keep reading to learn about lisinopril, along with the possible side effects.

 What is Lisinopril?

-Lisinopril is used to treat high blood pressure, heart failure, and increase the survival after having a heart attack.
-Lisinopril is a drug that belongs to a class called angiotensin-converting-enzyme (ACE) inhibitors [R].
+Lisinopril (brand name Zestril or Prinivil) is a prescription medication used to treat high blood pressure, reduce symptoms of heart failure, and increase survival odds after a heart attack.

 Mechanism of Action

 Lisinopril belongs to a class of drugs called angiotensin-converting enzyme inhibitors (ACEIs).

 ACEIs, including lisinopril, primarily work by inhibiting the ACE enzyme.
 This enzyme is responsible for converting angiotensin I to angiotensin II .

 Angiotensin II has several effects on the body, including narrowing the blood vessels, remodeling the heart, and promoting the release of aldosterone and vasopressin.
 All of these effects can increase blood pressure .

 By blocking ACE, lisinopril can reduce all of these effects from angiotensin II, ultimately leading to lower blood pressure.
 One of the most important effects of lisinopril is the reduction of aldosterone, which allows more salt and water to be excreted from the body.
 This lowers total blood volume, which leads to lower blood pressure .